sinae99/Active-Directory-Home-Lab/README.md

 ## Installing AD

-after configuring our machines, the next is the installation of Active Directory and other roles and features on Windows Server 2019. we must do these steps :
+after configuring our machines, the next step is the installation of Active Directory and other roles and features on Windows Server 2019. we must do these steps :

 * Install AD DS
-* add server to domain controller
+* Promote server to domain controller
 * Configure RAS / NAT (to allow VM to access internet through domain)
 * Configure DHCP
+* Disable the IE Enhanced Security Config setting (to allow server to browse internet from domain controller)

 ## Creating Users